 The British Army need to build credibility; Boxer, Ajax and CR3 might eventually go some way to restoring this credibility, but a low-risk sovereign build programme like building a UC23 is a stepping stone, and it all matters.

-It also requires a very specific mobility v protection trade to be made, we would be specifically accepting a lower level of protection in order to gain the mobility and load carriage, is this politically possible to do for a tracked vehicle?
+It also requires a very specific mobility v protection trade to be made, we would be specifically accepting a lower level of protection to gain the mobility and load carriage, is this politically possible to do for a tracked vehicle?

 You could choose any of the three options, each has a varying cost, capability, time to develop and risk.